-Р Criterion and indicators Main SIR elements Relevant Impact Factor Addressing SIR intensity and risk of management activities, meet or exceed the recommendations of the ILO Code of relate to health and safety practices. regardless of the scale of the Organisation. indicators.
+P Criterion and indicators Main SIR elements Relevant Impact Factor Addressing SIR safety and health hazards.
+These practices shall, proportionate to scale, intensity and risk of management activities, meet or exceed the recommendations of the ILO Code of activities.
+Together they relate to health and safety occupational safety & health hazards regardless of the scale of the Organisation. low potential unacceptable negative impact activities, such as harvesting NTFPs, would only need to comply with low impact indicators.
 Practice on Safety and Health in Forestry Work. practices.
 2. Intensity : relevant factor, relative to the 2.3.1: Organizations with low potential unacceptable negative impact activities: Policies and procedures can be verbally communicated.
-2.3.1 Health and safety practices are developed and implemented that meet or exceed the ILO Code of Practice on being carried out. impact activities should know the information and be able t communicate it to the Certification Body but may not have 2.3.4: Organizations with low potential unacceptable negative impact activities should know the information and be able to communicate it to the Certification Body but may not have to record or keep written records.
+2.3.1 Health and safety practices are developed and implemented that meet or exceed the ILO Code of Practice on risk of the activity being carried out.
+3. Risk : main impact factor.
+The level of protection necessary is relative to the risk of the activity being 2.3.4: Organizations with low potential unacceptable negative impact activities should know the information and be able to communicate it to the Certification Body but may not have to record or keep written records.
 Safety and Health in Forestry Work.
 2.3.2 Workers have personal factor.
-The level of protection necessary is relative to the risk of the activity being 2.3.5: Organizations with low potential unacceptable negative impact activities would not be in charge of comparing the frequency and severity of accidents with national forest industry averages.
-The Certification Body and / or the Group Manager would do this. protective equipment appropriate to their assigned tasks. undertaken and the likelihood of injury.
+The level of protection necessary is relative to the risk of protective equipment appropriate to their assigned tasks. undertaken and the likelihood of injury.
 2.3.6: Organizations with low potential unacceptable negative impact activities: Policies and procedures can be verbally communicated consistent with L2.3.1.
 2.3.3 Use of personal protective equipment is enforced.
 Examples of SIR indicators for Organizations with low potential unacceptable negative impact activities: 2.3.4 Records are kept on health and safety practices including accident L 2.3.1: Each worker is informed about the health and safety measures corresponding to his/her activity. rates and lost time to accidents.
 L 2.3.4: The use of health and safety measures by workers is checked and known.
-2.3.5 The frequency and severity of accidents are consistently low L 2.3.4: The number and type of work accidents is known. compared to national forest industry averages.
-Examples of SIR indicators for organizations with high potential unacceptable negative impact activities: H2.3.5: Where national forest industry averages are not known,
+2.3.5 The frequency and severity of L 2.3.4: The number and type of work accidents is known. accidents are consistently low compared to national forest industry Examples of SIR indicators for organizations with high potential